Link to Facebook

 Next, the organization you donate to must be a qualified charitable organization.
 This includes most religious, charitable, educational, scientific, or literary organizations and organizations that work to prevent cruelty to children or animals.
 You can check the tax-exempt status of an organization using the IRS’s Exempt Organizations Select Check tool.

 You will also need to keep records of your donations.
-Donations of cash or property valued at less than $250, a cancelled check, bank or credit card statement, or written communication from the charity showing the name of the charity, the date, and the amount of the contribution is enough.
+Donations of cash or property valued at less than $250, a canceled check, bank or credit card statement, or written communication from the charity showing the name of the charity, the date, and the amount of the contribution is enough.
 For donations of cash or property valued at $250 or more, you will need a written acknowledgment from the charity that includes the amount of the donation and whether the charity will depend on the type of donation and the type of property donated.

 For example, donations of cash or property that have been used for a charitable purpose are generally deductible at fair market value, while donations of appreciated capital assets are generally deductible at fair market value, subject to certain limits.